tadedav/tadedav/README.md

 > [!NOTE]
-> *If you're looking for some .Net/C# code (especially the way I code), the only public projects available are [TamarinDB](https://github.com/tadedav/TamarinDB), [TamarinDashboard](https://github.com/tadedav/TamarinDashboard) and [My First WPF Desktop App](#my-first-wpf-desktop-app).
-The reason is that .NET, for me, is more production-oriented, and I can't share much. ([TamarinDB](https://github.com/tadedav/TamarinDB) + [TamarinDashboard](https://github.com/tadedav/TamarinDashboard)) are the only <u>public</u> projects I'm currently working on (just a little), without any comments or polish because they were rushed. <u>For now, only visible .NET code can be viewed here: [TamarinDB Source Code](https://github.com/tadedav/TamarinDB/tree/main/src/TamarinDB).</u>*
+> *If you're looking for some .Net/C# code (especially the way I code), the only public projects available are ~[TamarinDB](https://github.com/tadedav/TamarinDB)~ and ~[TamarinDashboard](https://github.com/tadedav/TamarinDashboard)~.
+The reason is that .NET, for me, is more production-oriented, and I can't share much.<u>For now, only visible .NET code can be viewed here: ~[TamarinDB Source Code](https://github.com/tadedav/TamarinDB/tree/main/src/TamarinDB)~.</u>*

 > [!WARNING]
 > #### PROJECTS ABOVE ARE HIDDEN DUE TO PRODUCTION DEPLOYMENT.
 PROFILE IS OUTDATED AND NOT YET REVISED.